 · I judge a mix of local circuit and national circuit tournaments (traditional & progressive) primarily in CX and LD, but occasionally PF or other Speech events.

-· ASU will be my 3rd national circuit tournament in policy this season — I haven't seen or judged too many fast/technical/progressive rounds on the topic.
-Do not assume I know Aff topic areas, core neg ground, abstract topic-specific acronyms, etc. I am familiar with most of the NDCA novice packet.
-Of course will be happy to see more beyond that — just adjust accordingly!
+· Jack Howe is my 1st national circuit tournament in policy this season — I haven't seen or judged many rounds at all yet this year and definitely not too many fast/technical/progressive rounds on the topic.
+Do not assume I know Aff topic areas, core neg ground, abstract topic-specific acronyms, etc. Adjust accordingly!

 General Notes (this is catered for policy and national circuit LD.
 PF notes are at the bottom).

 · Speed is fine generally so long as it's not used to excessively prohibit interaction with your arguments.
 I do think there is a way to spread and still demonstrate strong speaking ability (varying volume, pacing, tone etc) and will probably reward you for it if you're doing both well.
 Go slower/clearer/or otherwise give vocal emphasis on taglines and key issues such as plan text or aff advocacy, CP texts, alts, ROB/ROJ, counter-interps, etc. Don't start at your max speed but build up to it instead.
 If you are one of the particularly fast teams in the circuit, I recommend you slow down SLIGHTLY in front of me.
 I haven't been judging many fast rounds lately, so I'm slightly rusty.
 I'm happy to call out "clear" and/or "slow" to help you find that my upper brightline so you can adjust accordingly as needed.